 About Boys Hope Girls Hope of Colorado

-Boys Hope Girls Hope of Colorado helps academically motivated middle and high school students rise above disadvantaged backgrounds to earn a high school diploma, entry into college, and a college degree through mentoring, tutoring, and scholarship.
+Boys Hope Girls Hope of Colorado helps academically motivated high school and college students rise above disadvantaged backgrounds to earn a high school diploma, entry into college, and a college degree through mentoring, tutoring, and scholarship.

 Our goal is to support young people who are physically, emotionally and academically prepared for post-secondary education and a productive life.
 By helping these students earn both their high school and college degree, we are effectively breaking the cycle of poverty.
 BHGH of Colorado utilizes the following elements to achieve our mission:

 - Service and community engagement

 - Long-term and comprehensive programming

 Boys Hope Girls Hope sees something special in me, something that I never saw in myself.
 Boys Hope Girls Hope has challenged me to do things that I had never thought I could do.
 Boys Hope Girls Hope has been an inspiration to me and my family.

 To nurture and guide motivated young people in need to become well-educated, career-ready men and women for others.

 We believe in opportunity, education and inclusion for every young person.

 We believe in the transformative power of education to develop lifelong learners using: